’30 Rock’: Tina Fey Reveals How She Kept The Struggling Show Alive

 Fey heaps credit on the show’s cast, especially Alec Baldwin

-When Fey joined Conan O’Brien on his podcast, O’Brien talked about filming scenes with Baldwin in his brief cameos on 30 Rock.
+When Fey joined O’Brien on his podcast, O’Brien talked about filming scenes with Baldwin in his brief cameos on 30 Rock.

-“Anything I learned about real acting I learned from watching Alec Baldwin,” Fey wrote in her book Bossypants.
+“Anything I learned about real acting I learned from watching Alec Baldwin,” Fey wrote in Bossypants.
 “He can play the emotion at the core of a scene while reciting long speeches word for word and hitting all the jokes in the right rhythm.”
 Fey said these skills are not as common as you’d think in Hollywood.